lancachenet/lancachenet.github.io/_docs/faq.md

 ## Can I load some content into the cache ahead of my event?

 You could look at [zeropingheroes/lancache-autofill](https://github.com/zeropingheroes/lancache-autofill) as an aide to pre-loading popular games into the cache ahead of time to help kick start the cache

+## Can I install lancache on my NAS?

+Many users are interested in installing Lancache on their Unraid, QNAP, Synology or other home NAS solution.
+While there are several unofficial solutions floating around based on our work we have had no input into them and have seen a number of errors.
+Consumer NAS solutions often use ports 80 and 443 for their own UI and while you can work around these issues it often causes problems.
+If you wish to use this sort of hardware then we strongly recommend building a VM (virtual machine) on the device if you are able, you are then in the "happy path" for all our documentation and support.